How You Can Increase Sales by 30% on Black Friday

 So, there’s a strategy we use to maximize our client’s ad budget…

 Bonus Tip: Creating Early-Access Campaigns.

 These campaigns, promoted with online ads in the weeks before Black Friday, give people access to your deals 24 hours before anyone else.

 As the president of Savings.com says, “If you’re going to buy a big-screen TV, you’re only going to buy one, so whoever gets it first wins.”

 So don’t get persnickety about the day itself.
 Instead, create a campaign page to collect prospective customers interested in saving big before anybody else.

-Then, create an email drip campaign which is sent to all your entrants giving them access to exclusive Black Friday deals 24-hours before you open those deals to the public.
+Then, create an email drip campaign that is sent to all your entrants giving them access to exclusive Black Friday deals 24-hours before you open those deals to the public.
 This exclusivity is also effective in ramping up conversion rates.